jgcoliveira/ECommerce--Sales-Business-Review/README.md

 IGNORE 1 ROWS;
 ```

-After all the tables have been created and the raw data inserted, we can create relationships between the tables by defining foreign keys, as exemplified by the code snippet below from [this script](https://github.com/jgcoliveira/q2_business_rev/blob/407e92c92f215c1c50bbe6c4a6ad454fff9a757e/mysql%20script/olist_foreign_keys.sql):
+After all the tables have been created and the raw data loaded, we can create relationships between the tables by defining foreign keys, as exemplified by the code snippet below from [this script](https://github.com/jgcoliveira/q2_business_rev/blob/407e92c92f215c1c50bbe6c4a6ad454fff9a757e/mysql%20script/olist_foreign_keys.sql):

 ```mysql
 ALTER TABLE order_payments